Grinding machine: Overview

-The grinding machine consists of a bed with a fixture to guide and hold the workpiece, and a power-driven grinding wheel spinning at the required speed.
-The speed is determined by the wheel’s diameter and manufacturer’s rating.
-The grinding head can travel across a fixed workpiece, or the work piece can be moved while the grind head stays in a fixed position.
+The grinding machine consists of a bed with a fixture to guide and hold the workpiece and a power-driven grinding wheel spinning at the required speed.
+The wheel’s diameter and the manufacturer’s rating determine the speed.
+The grinding head can travel across a fixed workpiece, or the workpiece can be moved while the grinding head stays in a fixed position.

-Fine control of the grinding head or table position is possible using a vernier calibrated hand wheel, or using the features of numerical controls.
+Fine control of the grinding head or table position is possible using a vernier calibrated hand wheel or using the features of numerical controls.